CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "What is `grep` command?
+???+ question "What is `grep` command?
 How to match multiple strings in the same line?"

     `grep` is a command-line utility that searches for patterns within text.